redhat-cop/egressip-ipam-operator/readme.md

 ## Support for vSphere

+Egress-ipam-operator treats vSphere as a bare metal installation, so it will work with a network setup in which secondary IPs can be added to the VMs with no intereaction with the vSphere API.
 You can use the egressip-ipam-operator on your vSphere installation assuming that the nodes you want to use are labelled according to the `topologyLabel`.
 You can label them manually, or by changing the MachineSet configuration:

 ```yaml